-CORPORATION

 Works

-Burning, Welding, Grinding or Hot Wor All, Contractor and Subcontractor emp This permit is good only for this location, Do not leave any item blank, if not applic loyees. , this crew, and the e time shown.
+Burning, Welding, Grinding or Hot Work Permit To: All, Contractor, and Subcontractor employees.
+This permit is good only for this location, this crew, and the time shown.
+Do not leave any item blank, if not applicable, mark N/A.

-Department or contractor Name Craft
+epartment or contractor Name Craft

 Date//Turn Time: Start End

-Building No., Door No., or Location Grid No -
+Building No., Door No., or Location Grid No.

 Building Column Line

-Nature of Job: Weld Burn Grinding Oth ner
+Nature of Job: Weld Burn Grinding Other

-Person(s) in Charge of Job -
+Person(s) in Charge of Job

-Job Requester -
+Job Requester

-If any of the following conditions exist an then at least one Fire Watcher shall be u oved or eliminated from the e work area,
+If any of the following conditions exist and cannot be removed or eliminated from the work area, then at least one Fire Watcher shall be used.

-Combustible material in building construction or contents is closer than $35\mathrm{ft}$. to the point of operation YES NO
+Combustible material in building construction or contents is closer than 35 ft. to the point of operation.
+YES NO

 Combustibles are more than 35 ft. away but are easily ignited by sparks.
 YES NO

-Wall or floor openings within a $35\mathrm{ft}$. radius exposed combustible material in adjacent areas, including concealed spaces in walls or floors.
+Wall or floor openings within a 35 ft. radius exposed combustible material in adjacent areas, including

+concealed spaces in walls or floors.

 YES NO

-Work to be performed near sensitive or YES NO vital equipment.
+Work to be performed near sensitive or vital equipment.
+YES $\ \ NO$

-f more than a minor fire might develop, and YES has been marked for one or more of the above, a Fire Watch shall be required. of the
+If more than a minor fire might develop, and YES has been marked for one or more of the above, a Fire Watch shall be required.

 Name of Assigned Fire Watch